thomas051083/psd-psw/_pswlf-2020/0c-jobspecific.md

 	</div>
 </div>
 #### <font color="darkorange"><b>Corporate Admin</b></font><a name="corpadmin"></a>
-<br> Build on your existing strengths in areas such as co-ordination, monitoring and prioritising.
+Build on your existing strengths in areas such as co-ordination, monitoring and prioritising.
 Future-proof yourself by learning to harness technology effectively.
 Gain pointers from the offerings below to become an even greater asset to your team.
 <table>
        <col width="70%">
             <col width="30%">